Deso-PK/make-trust-irrelevant/README.md

         ↓
 kernel verifies actual effect + authority
         ↓
-allow or real deny
+ALLOW or real DENY
 ```

 The kernel does not need to decide whether the requesting software is “good.”

 It needs to determine whether valid authority exists for the effect actually reaching the wall.

-This moves zero-trust reasoning toward **mechanical law at the machine's core software authority boundary**.
+This moves zero-trust reasoning away from discretionary trust and toward **mechanical law at the machine's core software authority boundary**.

 ---